How to Become a Teacher

-A bachelor's Degree in Education (BEd) and a provincial teacher's certificate are required to teach in Canada.
-Currently, Athabasca University does not offer a BEd Program.
-However, you could complete up to two years of AU courses toward a BEd at another university, or complete an AU Bachelor's degree and take an after-degree BEd elsewhere.
-It could take from four to six years to become a teacher depending on where you complete your BEd.
+A bachelor's degree in Education (BEd) and a provincial teacher's certificate are required to teach in Canada.
+Currently, Athabasca University does not offer a BEd degree.
+However, you could complete up to two years of AU course work toward a BEd at another university, or complete an AU bachelor's degree and take a BEd After-Degree program elsewhere.
+It could take from four to six years to become a teacher depending on where you complete your Education degree.

-Many Athabasca University undergraduate degrees can meet the criteria needed for teacher education programs.
-The three year Bachelor of General Studies: Arts and Science degree is a popular choice for students wishing to pursue a career as an Elementary Teacher.
-In an elementary school, you may be asked to teach variety of subjects so it is advisable to have a well-rounded background in teachable subjects like Mathematics, Science, Geography, History, French and English.
-Any AU three or four year Bachelor of Arts with a major or concentration in a disciplinary area relevant to teaching school could be another option.
-Other options could be the Bachelor of Science or the Bachelor of Commerce.
+Many Athabasca University undergraduate degrees meet the criteria needed for teacher education programs.
+The three-year Bachelor of General Studies: Arts and Science degree is a popular choice for students wishing to pursue a career as an elementary teacher.
+You may be asked to teach a variety of subjects in an elementary school, so it is advisable to have a well-rounded background in teachable subjects like Mathematics, Science, Geography, History, French and English.
+Any AU three or four-year Bachelor of Arts with a concentration or major in a disciplinary area relevant to teaching school could be another option.
+Other possible program options are the Bachelor of Science or the Bachelor of Commerce.

-If you plan to teach secondary school, it is generally suggested to do a major or a concentration (10-12 courses) in one teachable subject and a minor in another teachable subject.
+If you plan to teach secondary school, it is generally suggested to do a concentration or major (10-12 courses) in one teachable subject and a minor in another teachable subject.
 Another option is to take the number of courses required to fulfill the requirements for teachable subjects.
-Research the entrance requirements of the B.Ed. degree degree in which you plan to enrol.
+Research the entrance requirements of the BEd degree in which you plan to enrol.
 You also have the option to do a double major if you are completing a four year Bachelor of Arts.
 Many of the degrees mentioned above can also meet the requirements for teaching at the secondary level.
 For more information see our programs.

-Refer to the admission requirements of your choosen teacher education program to ensure you select proper selection of courses and/or degree program.
+Refer to the admission requirements of your chosen teacher education program to ensure you select an appropriate program and courses.

 Here is a list of AU courses that may be considered teaching subjects for some Bachelor of Education programs across the country: